Basic usage#

 Here are the options available :

-There are multiple stages where you can set an EntityRouteOptions
+There are multiple stages where you can set an EntityRouteOptions.

 - You can set global options for your

-) options key. - You can then override the global options by passing a custom options object to the
+entity-routesby passing them tomakeEntityRouters(or an implentation of it such asmakeExpressEntityRouters) options key. - You can then override the global options by passing a custom options object to the

-decorator as 2nd argument. - If you directly use a component's (such as
+@EntityRoutedecorator as 2nd argument. - If you directly use a component's (such as

-or any other) method you can also pass just the options that are needed locally
+RouteController,Readeror any other) method you can also pass just the options that are needed locally

 Metadata#

-You can retrieve the RouteMetadata
+You can retrieve the RouteMetadata registered by an

-decorator by using the getRouteMetadata
+@EntityRoute decorator by using the getRouteMetadata

 function.